cogumm/pizzashop/README.md

   - Bun: A lightweight HTTP framework for Node.js.
   - TypeScript: A statically typed superset of JavaScript that enhances code quality and maintainability.
   - Drizzle: A data modeling library for TypeScript and JavaScript.
-  - Elysia: A library for managing asynchronous code with elegance.
+  - ElysiaJS: A library for managing asynchronous code with elegance.
   - PostgreSQL: A powerful open-source relational database system.
   - Zod: A TypeScript-first schema declaration and validation library.
   - Faker-js: A library for generating fake data such as names, addresses, and phone numbers.